 South Sydney Herald

-The February issue of the SSH is out now!
+The April issue of the SSH is out soon!
 Please see Lyn, Norrie or Andrew if you’d like to know more about the SSH – there are opportunities to volunteer as a contributor or distributor.
 Story ideas welcome – reports, profiles, interviews, reviews, comment, photos and artworks …

 Many of us followed Alicia Dong’s “carer’s journey” in the SSH last year – profound and moving reflections on love (with beautiful artworks by Gloria Liang).
 You can read part 11 here.